-HEALTH, CLINICAL AND PROGRAM CONTINUATION REQUIREMENTS FOR DENTAL ASSISTING AND MEDICAL ASSISTING PROGRAMS
+HEALTH, CLINICAL AND PROGRAM CONTINUATION REQUIREMENTS FOR THE MEDICAL ASSISTING PROGRAM

-Students in the Dental Assisting and Medical Assisting programs must either present documentation of having had Hepatitis B injections 1 and 2 and a TB test within an acceptable timeframe, or must complete the first two Hepatitis B injections and a TB test at least one quarter prior to the term in which they take any externship course.
+Students in the Medical Assisting program must either present documentation of having had Hepatitis B injections 1 and 2 and a TB test within an acceptable timeframe or must complete the first two Hepatitis B injections and a TB test at least one quarter prior to the term in which they take any externship course.
 If the TB test result is positive, a chest X-ray test must be completed.

-If there are any questions regarding these requirements, students should make an appointment to speak with the Program Director or Dean of Education.
+If there are any questions regarding these requirements, students should make an appointment to speak with the Program Director and/or Dean/ Director of Education.